All Episodes

 But what happens is you find out that when a municipality takes over a golf course like that, one of the biggest things is maintenance on the course.

-So the golf course, which was what which was private, has now basically turned into a municipal condition golf course because of the amount of maintenance.
+So the golf course, which was private, has now basically turned into a municipal condition golf course because of the amount of maintenance.

-The size of the tea boxes where player T often apply on a private club are much smaller because based upon the number of rounds of golf that are gonna get.
+The size of the tea boxes where players tee off and apply on a private club are much smaller because based upon the number of rounds of golf that they're going to get.

 By definition, this is true.